tcprescott/sahasrahbot/docs/index.md

 Currently supported presets can be found <https://l.synack.live/presets>.
 The preset name will be the name of the file without the .yaml extension.

-You can append "--hints" to the command to enable hints.
+You can append `--hints` to the command to enable hints.
 All presets have hints disabled by default, with a few exceptions (see preset for details).
 Supported for both alttphacks and smz3 games.
 For smz3, only the normal and hard presets are supported.